Yomguithereal/clj-fuzzy/README.md

 The library is very young and subject to API changes.

 ## Todo
-* Add algorithm dealing with other languages than English.
+* Add algorithms dealing with other languages than English.
 * Add more algorithms to the library.
 * Optimize the algorithms' implementations.
 * Offer a better API.

 ## Contribution
 Please feel free to contribute by forking this repo.
-Just be sure to add relevant unit tests and pass them all before submitting any contribution.
+Just be sure to add relevant unit tests and pass them all before submitting any code.